-We are extremely interested in the development of creative expression.
+The Tree House is extremely interested in the development of creative expression.
 Some of the projects the children bring home (and work on in school) will be teacher-directed, but for the most part we will strive to provide activities that involve children in discovery, exploration, independence and free expression.
 We are most focused with the process - the giving of one's self to drawing, painting, and constructing - rather than the end product.

-Please help us by not expecting each piece of artwork to be a representation of something recognizable.
+Please help your child's teachers by not expecting each piece of artwork to be a representation of something recognizable.
 We never ask, "What is it?" of a child.
 Children's artwork is often nothing more than an exploration of materials.
 It is much more important that art be a means of self-expression rather than a realistic representation.